 A personal loan is a sum of money you borrow from an online lender, a bank down the street or a credit union you belong to.
 Once you receive funds, you begin repaying the lender on a predetermined schedule until you’ve paid back the loan in full.

-The best part about personal loans — and one reason they have surged in popularity — is the fact that these loans come with a fixed interest rate and fixed repayment term.
-Unlike credit cards, which come with variable rates and variable monthly payments based on how much you charge, personal loans come with predictable monthly payments.
+The best part about personal loans — and one reason they’ve surged in popularity — is that most come with a fixed interest rate and fixed repayment term.
+Unlike credit cards, which come with variable rates and variable monthly payments based on how much you charge, personal loans come with a measure of predictability.

 Types of personal loans

-While most personal loans work in a similar fashion, there are some differences between loan products and personal loans offered through various lenders.
+While most personal loans work in a similar fashion, there are some differences among loan products and lenders.
 Here are the main types of personal loans you should be aware of:

 - Unsecured personal loans: Most personal loans are unsecured, meaning you don’t have to put down any collateral to qualify.
 With an unsecured personal loan, you’ll receive a lump sum of cash, then repay your loan with fixed monthly payments over a fixed repayment timeline.

-- Specialized lenders: Some service-oriented companies offer personal loans to their clients and customers as a means of helping them afford their products or services.
+- Specialized lenders: Some service-oriented companies offer personal loans to their customers as a means of helping them afford their products or services — for instance, you may be offered financing by a home improvement store when you buy a new appliance.
 These loans are typically convenient, but they don’t always offer the best rates and terms.

 One big benefit of personal loans is the fact that you can use your loan proceeds however you want.
 This makes personal loans incredibly diverse and flexible.
 Here are some of the most common applications.

 Debt consolidation loans are unsecured personal loans offered to consumers who need to consolidate high-interest credit card debt or debt from other loans.
 These loans tend to come with lower interest rates that can help consumers save money on interest or secure a lower monthly payment.